-Beneath the skin of the formidable-looking turban squash lies a fine textured, sweet flesh that is just perfect for comforting winter soups like this Roasted Turban Squash Soup With Pear and Sweet Onion!
-Indian spices and coconut milk enhance the flavor of the soup… and, it’s gluten free, dairy free, and delicious!
+Beneath the skin of the formidable-looking turban squash lies a fine textured, sweet flesh that is just perfect for comforting winter soups like this Roasted Turban Squash Soup!
+Pear, sweet onion, Indian spices, and coconut milk enhance the flavor of the soup… and, it’s vegan, gluten free, dairy free, and delicious!

 I am generally not one to shy away from trying new ingredients.
 However, the turban squash intimidated me from the first time I spotted one on the upper shelf at my market a few years ago… My local McAllen HEB stocks an amazing variety of produce, and I have ignored them calling my name since last fall.
 It was time to take the plunge, so I purchased my first turban squash.

 Like other varieties of winter squash, turban squash is loaded with nutrients like vitamin A and C, potassium, fiber, and B vitamins.
 It is also low in fat and calories.
 See Turban Squash by Precision Nutrition for more information.

 A warming, creamy soup is always a great starting place when I decide to tackle a new winter squash, like this creamy kabocha squash soup.
 With this roasted squash soup, though, I landed on Indian spices and coconut milk.
 Read on for more about working with this uniquely beautiful winter squash.